bhaskarkumar1/bhaskarkumar1/README.md

-- 🔭 I’m currently working on Speech Data.
+- 🔭 I’m currently learning more about Webdevelopment.
-- 🌱 I’m currently learning more about Webdevelopment.
+- 🌱 I have worked on Speech Data and Tweet-Summarization Project.
 - 👯 I’m looking to collaborate on ML projects.
 - 🤔 I’m looking for help with TensorFlow.
 - 💬 Ask me about Webdevelopment or any tech-related stuff.